-Block model grades were estimated in three passes using the Inverse Distance Squared (IDS) method.
-Models for the Nearest Neighbour (NN) and the Mean Value of Composites Used (MVCU) were also created.
+Block model grades were estimated in three passes using the Inverse Distance Squared ("IDS") method.
+Models for the Nearest Neighbour ("NN") and the Mean Value of Composites Used ("MVCU") were also created.
 The NN and MVCU block models were used for comparative and validation purposes.
-The grade models were visually validated by comparing the blocks estimated by the various techniques with actual drill hole composite data on both section and in plain view.
+The grade models were visually validated by comparing the blocks estimated by the various techniques with actual drill hole composite data in both section and plan view.

-In order to determine the quantities of material satisfying "reasonable prospects for economic extraction", The Qualified Person (QP) assumed a minimum mining cut-off grade of 6.0% Zinc, representing an approximate operating cost of \$70/t, a zinc price of \$1.00/lb and 96% recovery.
+In order to determine the quantities of material satisfying "reasonable prospects for economic extraction", The Qualified Person ("QP") assumed a minimum mining cut-off grade of 6.0% Zinc, representing an approximate operating cost of \$70/t, a zinc price of \$1.00/lb and 96% recovery.

-The QP is unaware of any known environmental, permitting, legal, title, taxation, socio-economic, marketing, political issues that may adversely affect the mineral resources presented in this report.
+The QP is unaware of any known environmental, permitting, legal, title, taxation, socio-economic, marketing, or political issues that may adversely affect the mineral resources presented in this report.

-The QP considers that the blocks with grades above the cut-off grade satisfy the criteria for "reasonable prospects for economic extraction" and can be reported as a Mineral Resource.
-Mineral resources for each of the mineralized zones at ESM are summarized in Tables 1.5 and 1.6.
+The QP considers that the blocks with grades above the cut-off grade satisfy the criteria for "reasonable prospects for economic extraction" and can be reported as a mineral resource.
+Mineral resources for each of the mineralized zones at ESM are summarized in Table 5Table 0-5 and Table 6Table 0-6.

-Table 1.5 outlines the Mineral Resource estimate effective as of April 6th, 2017, at the selected cut-off zinc grade of 6.0%.
+Table 4 Table 4 outlines the mineral resource estimate effective as of April 10, 2018, at the selected cut-off zinc grade of 6.0%.